 To help us better understand the importance of exercise and fitness while living with a mobility disability, I interviewed, Karyn Baig, a licensed physical therapist and certified yoga teacher.
 “There are greater risks of cardiovascular complications with people with mobility issues.
 The loss of lean mass affects your metabolism and makes you very prone to significant weight gain and sometimes obesity.
 You have to find ways to move.”

 Getting to the gym and having a trainer would be ideal, but there are effective workouts that you can do at home if you physically can’t get to the gym.
-Some people can do work with Therabands, dumbbells, chair push-ups, and even a tabletop ergometer.
+Some people can do work with Therabands, dumbbells, chair push-ups and even a tabletop ergometer.
 You gotta put the “fun” in “functional.”
 Find a way to enjoy your workouts, hopefully with another person.
-The Wii is a great workout, helps you to get a good cardiovascular workout, and can put you in a great social position with family and friends.”
+The Wii is a great workout that helps you to get a good cardiovascular workout and can put you in a great social position with family and friends.”